 Tertiary Contact: People who interact with secondary contacts and contract the disease are known as tertiary contacts.

-Speaking at a media briefing on Tuesday, a medical epidemiologist at the Ministry of Health, Dr. Avery Hinds explained the terms used within contact tracing and how it is conducted.
+Speaking at a media briefing, the Technical Director of the Epidemiology Division at the Ministry of Health, Dr. Avery Hinds explained the terms used within contact tracing and how it is conducted.

 Dr Hinds said contact tracing is carried out initially by reaching out to primary contacts to find out who might have been exposed.